 - Cannot exceed two years

-- Provides assistance for set period of time
+- Provides assistance for a set period

 - Helps someone redevelop previous skills through training or education

 - Paid for life; usually granted for long-term marriages (longer than 17 years)

 - A pre-agreed upon amount paid all at once or in installments; meant to balance out the distribution of assets in marriages.

 Mandatory Parenting Course Requirement for Divorce Involving Children

 A “Parent Education and Family Stabilization Course” is required for parents getting a divorce.
 You must choose from a list of courses approved by the Department of Children and Families.

 These online courses usually last four hours and must be completed within 45 days.

 The decisions made by you and your spouse in a divorce can shape the lives of your children for years to come.
 I am committed to helping make this transition as smooth as possible for them.

 The family courts in Collier County advocate shared parental responsibility and want both parents to remain involved in their children’s lives.
 The judge will want to see that you have a parenting plan in place detailing how you will co-parent after the divorce.